 There are a lot to choose from.
 Each has its own good points and bad points.

-Let’s look at three of the best free blog sites online in 2017
+Let’s look at three of the best free blog sites online in 2018 and beyond

 My personal favourite is WordPress, which is at the top of the list, but the other two are also pretty good.